Background

 Design and methods

-Initially we will run test groups to establish if PROGROUP will work on a larger scale, following which we will randomly allocate recruited patients to the new service if they are willing to be involved in the study.
-This stage will include 120 patients at three clinics, receiving weight management services, with or without the new group programme.
-If successful we will move to a large trial in the final stage.
+Initially we ran three test groups to establish if PROGROUP would work on a larger scale, following which we randomly allocated recruited patients to the new service if they were willing to be involved in the study.
+This stage included up to 100 patients at three clinics, receiving weight management services, with or without the new group programme.
+If this stage was successful, we would move to a large trial in the final stage of the research.

 Patient and public involvement

-We have formed a patient and public consultation group which will be central to developing and setting-up PROGROUP, and in identifying the impacts from the trial that are most relevant to patients.
+A patient advisory group and an implementation advisory group was set up, which has been central to developing and setting-up PROGROUP, and in identifying the impacts from the trial that are most relevant to patients.

 Hear our Patient and Public Involvement (PPI) group member Steve Perry talk about the importance of including a PPI perspective in the study: